UAntonio/portfolio/README.md

   <h3 align="center">Portfolio</h3>

   <p align="center">
-    This is a portfolio page to Display projects that have been worked on.
+    This is a Portfolio page to display projects that have been worked on.
     <br />
     <a href="https://github.com/UAntonio/portfolio"><strong>Explore the docs »</strong></a>
     <br />